upper waypoint

 “I crawl through a lot of sewer pipes.
 That’s basically my job,” says Megan Abadie, an assistant engineer for the San Francisco Public Utilities Commission wastewater enterprise.
 Her job sees her enter those same tunnels — legally — to make sure that this giant, intricate system filled with your waste keeps working the way it’s meant to.

-Megan Abadie in her officer at San Francisco’s Public Utilities Commission (Sruti Mamidanna/KQED)
+Megan Abadie in her office at San Francisco’s Public Utilities Commission.
+(Sruti Mamidanna/KQED)

-There are a lot of misconceptions about the sewers, says Abadie.
-For one, what we surface-dwellers call “tunnels” aren’t truly tunnels — a term that specifically means a long run of pipe, bored out of the earth with only a few manholes attached.
-When we talk of the “tunnels under San Francisco,” we’re usually talking in fact about sewer mains.
+There are a lot of misconceptions about the sewers, Abadie says.
+For one, what we surface-dwellers call “tunnels” aren’t truly tunnels — a term that specifically means a long run of pipe bored out of the earth with only a few manholes attached.
+When we talk of the “tunnels under San Francisco,” we’re usually talking, in fact, about sewer mains.

-San Francisco is 49 square miles, but contains over 1,000 miles of sewer mains, running under every block.
+San Francisco is 49 square miles but has over 1,000 miles of sewer mains under every block.
 What makes our system unique in California is the fact that it’s a combined system.
-Instead of stormwater and sewage water being separated in different pipes, as they are elsewhere in the state, in San Francisco it all flows into the same set of pipes.
+Instead of stormwater and sewage water being separated into different pipes, as they are elsewhere in the state, in San Francisco, it all flows into the same set of pipes.

 This is a legacy of the city’s relative age, with the foundations of our modern-day sewers being laid during the Gold Rush — in what Abadie describes as “a very ad hoc system … people would build pipes to just connect to the nearest creek.”
 There are still some pipes under your feet that date from the 1840s, she says.